sevabit/sevabit-android-wallet/doc/FAQ.md

 # FAQ

 ## What is it?
-- A **Loki** lightwallet for Android.
+- A **Sevabit** lightwallet for Android.
 You get to choose what remote node you want to connect to.
 No need to download the blockchain.

 ## What features does it have?

 - Speaks spanish and whole lot more
-- Uses Loki
+- Uses Sevabit
 - Support for Android >= 5.0
 - Mainnet and Stagenet
 - Generate new wallets